-Chapter 7.
 Calls to Procedures and Programs

 The ILE call stack and argument-passing methods facilitate interlanguage communication, making it easier for you to write mixed-language applications.
-This chapter discusses different examples of dynamic program calls and static procedure calls, which were introduced in "Calling a Program or a Procedure" on page 18.
+This topic discusses different examples of dynamic program calls and static procedure calls, which were introduced in "Calling a Program or a Procedure" on page 22.
 A third type of call, the procedure pointer call, is introduced.

-In addition, this chapter discusses how to support OPM application programming interfaces (APIs) using new ILE functions or OPM-to-ILE conversions.
+In addition, this topic discusses how to support OPM application programming interfaces (APIs) using new ILE functions or OPM-to-ILE conversions.